 See What OMM Has Planned

-Projected to open in 2024, the Oregon Military Museum’s main building will showcase its renowned collection of artifacts, archives, and images that bring Oregon’s military history to life.
+Once completed, the Oregon Military Museum’s main building will showcase its renowned collection of artifacts, archives, and images that bring Oregon’s military history to life.
 Covering all branches of the US Armed Forces, including the Oregon National Guard, exhibits will highlight the service members and people who have called this region home, and their impact on our state, nation, and world.
 From pre-statehood to present-day service, the Museum will offer a unique opportunity to explore the people, actions, and technologies that shaped Oregon’s unique history.

 Drill Floor Gallery: Our first-generation permanent exhibit tells Oregon’s story through the people, actions, and technologies that would come to define Oregon’s military legacy from pre-statehood to present-day.